Data Sources that are local to a Page Series and are most commonly used in app designs.

-Collection - Data Sources can be singular (a single instance of the Entity structure or a single record) or a Collection (multiple instances of the Entity structure or a group of records)
+Collection - Will this Data Source contain one singular data item/record or will it be a collection of multiple (one or more) data items/records.
+You do not need to define how many records, just tick this box if it will be a multi-entity (multi record/item) Data Source e.g. to hold data to display in a datagrid/table, etc. Data Sources can be singular (a single instance of the Entity structure or a single record) or a Collection (multiple instances of the Entity structure or a group of records) as defined by this checkbox.

-Auto Saved - the Auto Saved option defines if a Data Source is connected to the automatic save/cancel buttons in the App.
+Auto Save - The Auto Saved checkbox option defines if a Data Source is connected to the automatic save/cancel buttons in the App.
 If this is ticked then when the Data Source is changed the tick (commit/save to physical database) and cross (reject/discard changes) options automatically are displayed.
+So, you need to decide, for this data Source, do you want this Data Source to participate in the Evoke automatic save (back to database) or cancel changes functions that display the tick/cross (save/cancel) options when any data changes in the Data Source.

 Data Paging - providing the ability to deliver data to desktop and mobile devices in one roundtrip or as a series of pages.